mahdi-marjani/capx-client/README.md

 # capx-client

-A simple client for solving reCAPTCHA challenges using Selenium and an image detection API.
+capx client for solving reCAPTCHA using Selenium and capx server.

 ## Installation